-We will plant a tree for every working phone and every 4 non-working phones we collect.
+We will plant a tree for every working phone and every 4 non-working phones we collected in November.
 Out Of Use will finance this through donations for Natuurpunt vzw.

 WHAT'S GOING TO HAPPEN WITH OUR SMARTPHONES?

-These phones will be processed by companies working on the topic of metal recovery.
-After the collection, Out Of Use will test them to see which devices can be reused.
-The non-reusable devices will then go to Umicore, where the final processing happens and valuable elements can be recovered.
+These phones are being processed by companies working on the topic of metal recovery.
+After the collection, Out Of Use tested them to see which devices can be reused.
+The non-reusable devices went to Umicore, where the final processing happens and valuable elements can be recovered.

 Let us know!
 Mail us at firstname.lastname@example.org